techwithmanuel/lint-commit/readme.md

 ```

 Follow the prompts to initialize a git repository, add files, and create a commit with a commitlint-conformant message.

-### Examples

-#### Initializing a Git Repository and Committing Changes

-1. Run npx lint-commit.
-2. If prompted, choose to initialize a new git repository.
-3. Enter the repository name and select visibility (public or private).
-4. Specify the files to commit (default is src).
-5. Select the type of commit message (e.g., feat, fix, docs, etc.).
-6. Enter a commit message.
-7. The tool will add the files, create a commit, and display a success message.

 ### Contributing